 The sputtered (2.5m) and CSS (4 - 5m) grown CdTe films differ as the thickness has been optimised for each deposition process.
 Sputtered films with small grains produce smooth, continuous films as deposited and the highly absorbing nature of CdTe means there is very little light transmission after the first micron or so of material.
 Owing to the large amount of recrystallisation required by the film during chloride treatment CdTe thicknesses ~2.5µm result in optimal performance with thicker devices showing buried junction like behaviour or high series resistance [24].
 Hence optimized sputtered CdTe devices typically use much thinner absorber layers than devices with CSS grown CdTe, which require a much thicker film to ensure continuous coverage of the substrate due to larger grains resulting in a rougher surface [25].
-Although these films are optimized for the deposition conditions rather than for thickness, recrystallization is influenced predominately by initial grain size (resulting from deposition type) instead of film thickness [21],
+Although these films are optimized for the deposition conditions rather than for thickness, recrystallization is influenced predominately by initial grain size (resulting from deposition type) instead of film thickness [21], and further tests on CSS grown samples with 20nm NaF did not indicate additional recrystallization.